leonletto/localhost-app-launcher/README.md

 # localhost-app-launcher

-A system utility for Streamlined Application Launching from Workspace ONE Hub.
+A system utility for Streamlined Application Launching from Workspace ONE Hub and teh Workspace ONE Access App Catalog.

 ## Table of Contents